 We could open Champaign with happiness, however, what does the employee’s market mean for talent acquisition professionals and recruiters?

-Now is the time where the best qualified applicants get multiple job offers and can be picky.
-Therefor it is getting more difficult to flood your company with top talent.
+Now is the time where the best-qualified applicants get multiple job offers and can be picky.
+Therefore it is getting more difficult to flood your company with top talent.
 There is no doubt that e-mail is a top communication channel in the recruiting field.
 However, this channel is also the most cluttered.
 Imagine your perfect applicant sitting in front of his/her computer checking an e-mail post.

 Can you guess how many messages he/she gets with job offers?